Published: May 20, 2024

-20 min read
+25 min read

 The Internet of Things has a lot to offer to many industries, with healthcare being amongst the ones that benefit the most.
 Probably, it’s not the variety of devices itself but how useful and multi-purpose they are.

 Take heart rate tracking devices.
 They’re suitable for private use while exercising, for example.
 Hospitals and physicians can also use them to track their patients’ well-being and health state.
 Moreover, health insurance companies can tailor their insurance plans to the needs of their clients if users decide to share such data.
+This data-sharing aspect is especially relevant when you decide to build a health insurance mobile app that integrates wearable device information for personalized care.

 So, whatever business you have, it’s likely that you can use IoT healthcare devices to provide better services.
 Luckily, you don’t have to bother building your own IoT device — there are hundreds of third-party providers you can partner up with.

-IoT healthcare solutions are connected devices that enable better patient monitoring and allow people to take better care of their own health (image by Anastasia)
+IoT healthcare solutions are connected devices that enable better patient monitoring and allow people to take better care of their own health. (image by Anastasia)

 In this article, we’ll talk about how the Internet of Things can be used in the healthcare market, what it “brings to the table” to businesses in the industry, and what providers of devices and APIs there are.
 Additionally, we’ll talk about our expertise with IoT healthcare devices and answer some of the most popular questions on this topic! 🚀